We have already seen the pseudocode for the two key operations for queues:

-pop.
-However, there are others that make the stack much easier to use.
-These basic operations are:
+dequeue.
+However, there are several others that make the queue data structure much easier to use:

-push: places an item on top of the stack,
+- enqueue—places an item on the end of the queue,

-isEmpty: returns true if there are no items on the stack, and
+- isEmpty—returns true if there are no items in the queue,

 We will discuss each of these operations.
 But first, let’s talk about the constructor for the

-The main responsibility of the constructor is to initialize our attributes in the
+The main responsibility of the constructor is to initialize all the attributes in the

 capacity value, which must be greater than